 In addition, antidepressants are being prescribed more commonly for other conditions other than depression such as pain control.
 It’s estimated that one out of every 10 Americans takes one antidepressant.
 And, antidepressants are the number one prescribed medication in the 18 to 44 year-old age group.

-The studies reviewed do not establish a firm causal relationship between antidepressants and type 2 diabetes.
+The studies reviewed do not establish a firm causal relationship between antidepressants and diabetes.
 But, the link is strong enough to warrant long-term prospective studies designed specifically to determine whether or not there is a causal relationship between antidepressant use and diabetes.

 So what can you if you have depression and are at risk for diabetes?
 Consider non-pharmacologic treatments for depression.

 There are other and safer ways to manage and treat depression without resorting to antidepressants.
 Anything that enhances the production of the neurotransmitter serotonin can potentially help the management of depression.
 Things like vitamin D and sunlight (by making vitamin D) can stimulate serotonin production.

 A study from Duke University showed that exercise is just as effective a treatment for depression as Paxil and Zoloft.
 Also, better nutrition can make a difference in the brain’s ability to make serotonin.
 Avoiding caffeine, sugar and artificial sweeteners is one way to maintain serotonin levels.

 In addition, serotonin production is dependent on adequates amount of the amino acid tryptophan.
 Amino acids are found in protein – so adequate amounts of protein can naturally improve serotonin levels.
 The supplement 5-HTP also improves serotonin production.
 Tryptophan gets converted into 5-HTP and 5-HTP gets converted into serotonin.